A little anatomy

 Their ears help with heat regulation, are easily injured, and should not be used for holding or picking up rabbits.

 Their bones are relatively fragile, but they have powerful hindleg muscles.
 Rabbits may struggle when being picked up, and severe back injuries may result.
-Osteoporosis (lack of calcium in the bones due to inactivity or low dietary calcium) is common and will predispose to these injuries.
 It is vital to know how to restrain and carry a rabbit correctly.
 As our pets age they can suffer from osteoarthritis which can slow them down and cause them pain but this is something our veterinary surgeons can help with.

 Their efficient digestive system produces two types of faecal pellets; dry pellets (indigestible material), and caecotrophes (night faeces) which are soft, sticky, and normally eaten direct from the anus.
 These provide an extra source of protein, vitamins, and minerals.